 And then there are arousal hormones to consider.
 As we know, when we’re tired, emotional control is reduced, we’re frazzled, stressed, reactive.
 Add high arousal hormones to the mix and we have a recipe for a mess.

-A UK based study found that it can take a few days days for stress/arousal hormones to dissipate.
+A UK based study found that it can take a day or more for stress/arousal hormones to dissipate.
 That’s a LOOONG time!
 What causes those hormones to rise in the first place?
 Anything that gets the dog “aroused” whether that is something fun or something stressful.
 Here are a few common ones:

 - High energy rough n tumble play